subhamoy-burman/intelligent-troubleshooting-assistant/project_plan.md

 10. **User Consent Approach**: How should we balance ease of use with security when requesting consent for system modifications?

 11. **Metrics Collection**: What user interaction data should we collect to improve the system while respecting privacy?

+12. **API Management Tier Selection**: What tier of Azure API Management is appropriate based on expected request volume and latency requirements?

+13. **Log Retention Strategy**: What is the optimal retention period for different log categories considering compliance, troubleshooting, and cost factors?

+14. **Client Throttling Limits**: What specific rate limits should be applied for different scanner models, customer tiers, or usage scenarios?

+15. **Alert Thresholds Fine-tuning**: Should alert thresholds be adjusted based on historical usage patterns after initial deployment?

+16. **Regional Monitoring Considerations**: How should monitoring be adapted for multi-region deployments with different regional quotas?

+17. **Custom Header Strategy**: Which specific metadata should be included in custom headers versus in the user parameter for optimal filtering and analysis?

+18. **Monitoring Access Control**: Which roles in the organization should have access to different components of the monitoring system?

 ## Next Steps